anegg0/gr0wing-hugo/content/posts/2014-02-02-buddhism-absolute-beginners-tutorial.md

 In reality, Buddhism has also survived thanks to the organizations supporting it, and they&#8217;re often as corrupt as any other.
 Where there&#8217;s a system, you&#8217;ll find money and power nibbling every bit of spiritual authenticity present in a tradition.

 In order to avoid heart breaks in the long run, check out the records of the institution representing the lineages you&#8217;re interested in.
 They can be found online.
-The quick and dirty tip: google &#8220;scandal [name of the center]&#8221;.
+The quick and dirty tip: google "scandal [name of the center]".

 The purpose of this background check is not to scare you away from each Buddhist organization but to avoid falling in a scam.